WiX-Toolset-Pills-15mg/Major-Upgrade/doc/article/README.md

 The `UpgradeCode` uniquely identifies our application and Windows Installer will use it to determine if other versions are already present in the system.

-Therefore, the `UpgradeCode` must remain the same for all versions of the product.
+Therefore, the `UpgradeCode` must remain the same for all versions of the application.
 It will never be changed.

 ```xml
 <Product